MattWoelk/DirectedDiffusion/README.txt

     - we could use a counter instead, then say that in real-life we'd use a time-stamp. //TODO
 - there can only be one sink for any time of data at any one point in time
-  - multiple gradients will NOT be made; only one per type at any point.
+  - multiple gradients will NOT be made; only one per type at any point in time.